HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

         imcl.exe -c
         ```

-5. Select Roll back and follow the prompts to roll back HCL Portal.
+5. Select Roll back and follow the prompts to roll back HCL DX.
 6. After installation completes, proceed with the *Post Rollback Steps*.

 ## Post Rollback Steps (Linux and Windows)